reachbsr-EKA/admissibility-execution-control/README.md

    The formal result is bounded to the finite semantic core represented in the frozen milestone.
 It establishes the stated distinctions within that formal scope and confirms their integration into the package root.
 It does not establish ontological exhaustiveness, asymptotic complexity claims, P vs NP, or any stronger result not explicitly represented in the frozen core.

-4. **ACTIVE ENGINEERING FRONTIER — recursive artifact identity, verification, provenance, and authority**
+4. **ACTIVE ENGINEERING FRONTIER — deterministic verification across recursive continuation**

-   The engineering program has continued beyond the frozen execution-control and Lean milestones into deterministic preservation and verification of computational and formal artifacts across recursive continuation.
+   The engineering program has continued beyond the frozen execution-control and Lean milestones into a developing verification architecture for preserving the warranted standing of computational and formal artifacts across recursive continuation.

-   The active frontier concerns artifact identity, reproducible environment reconstruction, replay of formal verification, authority-surface characterization, provenance, bounded claim correspondence, authorized standing, and epistemic preservation.

-   These activities constitute a new engineering surface downstream of the established results.
-Their standing depends on their own implementation and verification evidence and does not retroactively enlarge the scope of the frozen execution-control or Lean results.
+   The current engineering surface includes:

+   - candidate materialization and artifact identity;
+   - reproducible environment and dependency reconstruction;
+   - replay of formal verification;
+   - characterization of formal authority surfaces;
+   - provenance characterization and binding;
+   - bounded correspondence between verified artifacts and attached claims;
+   - determination of authorized standing; and
+   - preservation of epistemic status across downstream continuation.

+   The architectural objective is not merely to determine whether an artifact exists or whether a formal check passes.
+It is to preserve the relations required to determine **what was verified, under which conditions, from which provenance, with what authority, and what the resulting artifact is warranted to claim downstream**.

+   This work is classified as **ACTIVE ENGINEERING FRONTIER** because substantial implementation exists while its complete public evidence surface has not yet been frozen in this repository.
+It does not inherit the evidentiary standing of the completed execution-control implementation or frozen Lean semantic core.

 5. **STRUCTURAL INTERPRETATION — [Strategic implications — bounded execution as AI infrastructure](https://github.com/reachbsr-EKA/admissibility-execution-control/blob/main/Strategic_Implications_Bounded_Execution_as_AI_Infrastructure.pdf)**